LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/009-ingesting-api-data.md

 **Note: You will need to complete this step from your IDE (Integrated Development Environment) or ask an engineer for assistance as it involves creating a directory which currently can't be done in the Github website user interface.**

-1. Open "api-lambda-ingestion" in the [lambdas directory][lambdas-directory] in the Data Platform Project in GitHub.
+1. Open the [lambdas directory][lambdas-directory] in the Data Platform Project in GitHub.
 1. Create a new directory suffixed with `_api_ingestion`.
    - Set this to the name of the data/API you are ingesting.
      Ensure the name is **lowercase** with **words separated by underscores**.
      For example: `casenotes_data_api_ingestion`.
-   - Make a note of the name of the directory (without `_api_ingestion`, i.e. `casenotes_data`) as it will be needed for the [Set up API Ingestion Lambda Module](#set-up-api-ingestion-lambda-module) section below.
+   - Make a note of the name of the directory as it will be needed for the [Set up API Ingestion Lambda Module](#set-up-api-ingestion-lambda-module) section below.
 1. Create a new file in this directory called `main.py`, you can also add your tests to its own file: `test.py`
 1. Paste your code in the respective files. **Ensure the main execution function in your `main.py` file is called `lambda_handler`.**
 1. Seek assistance from an engineer to get the required packages for your Lambda installed.